hyperswine/neutron-rs/docs/pages/neutron/index.md

 From there, Arcboot loads the neutron kernel and a default userspace configuration (ArcConfig) through `/sys/config` files.
 Only single user root boot is supported.
 Multi users must be setup in software.

 If `/sys/config/new_user` is there (which it should be on a new install), Arc should load the minimal WM + DE config with the installer.
 The user is expected to go through installation of the files onto a permanent disk partition before being able to use the system.
 In this step, `/sys/config` is modified and files are copied from the live stick to the system drive.

+## Sparx

+List:

+- `spx:fs` => manages buffer cache and in memory filesystem view.
+Also logs events pushed to it by `spx:log` to disk.
+Since it keeps track of filesystem, its security is of concern.
+IDK I think a userspace/unprivileged service is fine, but it will also have to make syscalls and have userspace overhead
+- `spx:system` => manages software commandline shell and is always pid 1, and the parent of all other userspace processes
+- `spx:net` => manages network requests and buffers.
+Handles incoming packets and outgoing packets in a cache, where it will then publish the packets to listeners.
+Important as you dont want any random program to listen to your network activity
+- `spx:input` => manages user generated IO interrupts.
+Can subscribe to keyboard events, mouse events, microphone events, and other input sensory events.
+App must be allowed certain permissions in order to subscribe to `input/kb`, `input/mouse`, `input/mic`, `input/webcam`, etc
+- `spx:log` => logs diagnostic data to `/sys/log` every now and then.
+A pretty low priority service
+- `spx:arc` => should be usually the among the first sparx to be initialised after other core system services.
+Manages the GUI shell and subscribes itself to `spx:input`, `spx:net`, `sop

+Most events are pushed out as signals.
+So we use semaphore type semantics?
+Or more like signal-socket semantics, that are asynchronous in nature.
+So they can happen at any time, and your app should have a signal handler for that signal.
+Signals have high priority, and usually executes over what the current thread is doing.
+I think you can create a new user thread with a high priority for that process to execute the signal handler.

+The file browser or `ls` could subscribe to `spx:fs`.
+And be implemented as mostly a `read()` call to the cwd.
+Then get that metadata and child files and write it to the console/stdout.
+I think println uses write which is a stream.
+So it will make an anon pipe and stream until EOF like usual.
+The scheduler or listener should pick up the new data and call the framebuffer driver `/dev/fb` to output its new generated frame.
+For hardware accelerated graphics, then it would be quite a bit different...

+To create a new window, you need to use the window api.
+So you need to create a process, then subscribe to `spx:arc` and request a window of size and location.
+Then you are given a surface which you can render a texture to.
+If using graphics acceleration, you might use wgpu, which uses `spx:arc/graphics`.
+This will send all wgpu/vulkan requests to arc/graphics, which will then format and send the data to `/dev/<gpu>` that it is targeting, which will then process that into command buffers (usually already processed quite well) that can be DMA'd to the GPU or read directly (unified memory).

+### Userspace vs Kernelspace services

+Code running in kernel space should be mostly service handler calls that dictate mechanism, not policy.
+Otherwise the principle of least concern and modularity / data flow may be negatively impacted.

+Some code like the fs service could prob be a kernelspace only service.
+Its code could be considered privileged code, and have the ability to directly call kernel handlers.
+But IDK, that might be harder to manage overall.
+Putting it in userspace as any other process but with flags like `spx`, and predetermined privileges for what its doing sounds like a good idea.
+So if you code it wrong, it wont break the system, it will just be terminated by the kernel itself or the shell supervisor.

+The code in the kernel should be very secure and not doing too much.
+Attack surface and stuff too.